Before your cruise can start, you have to get to the port first!

 For this reason, we suggest using alternative forms of transportation.
 If you are still interested, here are some recently quoted prices based on cruise lines.
 Note that you cannot ride on another company’s shuttle if you aren’t cruising on their ship.

 Here are some recent prices from cruise lines for transfers.
 Note that prices can vary.
-You’ll want to call the cruise line directly for the latest price and to book for your cruise.
+You’ll want to call the cruise line directly for the latest price and to book for your cruise, but this should give you a ballpark idea of what you’d pay.

 - Norwegian: $20 pp each way